Ethan-McKeever/Detecting-classical-nova-like-explosions-with-LISA/README.md

 Nova_burst.c is the main RJMCMC used for parameter estimation in this work.

 Nova_burst_scan.c is the RJMCMC set up to scan across one parameter such as burst magnitude, time of burst, or SNR.
-This program prints Bayes factors to bayes_nova.dat
+This program prints Bayes factors to bayes_nova.dat.

-Both programs above compile to Nova_burst
+Both programs above compile to Nova_burst.

 The sampling for both programs is done using a combination of jumps along the eigenvectors of the Fisher information matrix, independent gaussian jumps for each parameter, and model specific differential evolution.
 The jumps between models are calculated on the same level at the same time as jumps within each model.